Internship Training Manual

 Return to table of contents

-IX Communication with Academic Programs
+IX.
+Communication with Academic Programs

 During the intern selection process, verification of intern candidates’ readiness for internship is required in writing from the director of their academic programs.
 Following a candidate’s oral acceptance of CAPS’ formal offer of internship on or after national selection day, an offer letter is sent to the candidate and copied to the academic program training coordinator.
 It is expected that selected interns formally accept the offer of the internship position with a hard copy letter of acceptance.

-During the internship, informal telephone contacts or formal letters are initiated by the Director of Training with the academic program as needed.
-After formal evaluations in February, the Director of Training sends a letter to the training coordinators of interns’ academic programs outlining progress, any CAPS concerns, and future training goals and plans.
-Final letters are sent by the Director of Training to the academic programs near the conclusion of the internship year detailing interns’ competencies and summarizing interns’ participation in our training program.
+During the internship, informal telephone contacts or formal letters are initiated by the Associate Director of Training with the academic program as needed.
+After formal evaluations in January, the Associate Director of Training sends a letter to the training coordinators of interns’ academic programs outlining progress, any CAPS concerns, and future training goals and plans.
+Final letters are sent by the Associate Director of Training to the academic programs near the conclusion of the internship year detailing interns’ competencies and summarizing interns’ participation in our training program.

 Return to table of contents

-X Program Evaluation
+X. Program Evaluation

-The training program is evaluated throughout the year:
+The training program is evaluated throughout the year.

 More formal evaluations of the various components of the internship program are done with the following evaluation forms:

 • Evaluation of Orientation Activities—Interns evaluate the activities of orientation including administrative, clinical, ethics, and information technologies orientations.
-Interns also travel to various student services during orientation and asked to evaluate those experiences.
+Interns also travel to various student services during orientation and are asked to evaluate those experiences.
 There are also various didactic trainings the interns attend, and the interns are required to evaluate these experiences as well.

 • Evaluation of Supervisor—Interns evaluate their primary supervisors (changed once during the year) at the end of the supervision rotation.
-Quality of supervision is discussed with the primary supervisor and the evaluation form is signed by the intern and supervisor then submitted to Director of Training.
+Quality of supervision is discussed with the primary supervisor and the evaluation form is signed by the intern and supervisor then submitted to Associate Director of Training.

 • Evaluation of Group Therapy—Interns complete an evaluation of group supervision form and discuss it with their group supervisor.
 This form is signed by the intern, the Coordinator of Group Program, and group supervisor.
-The form is submitted to Director of Training.
+The form is submitted to the Associate Director of Training.

-• Evaluation of Topical Seminars and Journal Study—Each semester (fall, spring, and summer), interns anonymously evaluate each training seminar using the Topical Seminar Evaluation form, which is submitted to the Director of Training.
+• Evaluation of Topical Seminars and Journal Study—Each semester (fall, spring, and summer), interns anonymously evaluate each training seminar using the Topical Seminar Evaluation form, which is submitted to the Associate Director of Training.

 • Evaluation of Diversity Seminar—Twice monthly diversity seminars are evaluated anonymously at the end of the internship year.
-These forms are submitted to the Director of Training.
+These forms are submitted to the Associate Director of Training.

 • Evaluation of Internship—Interns anonymously complete the Evaluation of Internship by Intern form at the end of the internship year.
-This information is de-identified and submitted to the Director of Training.
+This information is de-identified and submitted to the Associate Director of Training.

 • Post Internship Evaluation—This evaluation is sent to all alumni who have completed the IU internship approximately one year after completing the internship.
-The information is de-identified and submitted to the Director of Training.
+The information is de-identified and submitted to the Associate Director of Training.

 • Recruitment Evaluation—Between May and August each year, an online survey is sent to our top 15 ranked applicants asking for information regarding our recruitment and selection process.
-This information is de-identified and submitted to the Director of Training.
+This information is de-identified and submitted to the Associate Director of Training.

 Return to table of contents

-XI Ethics
+XI.
+Ethics

 A major focus of the internship training program is to produce ethical and competent psychologists.
-Seminars focus on the APA Ethical Principles of Psychologists and Code of Conduct, and federal and state law pertaining to the practice of psychology.
+Seminars focus on the APA Ethical Principles of Psychologists and Code of Conduct and federal and state law pertaining to the practice of psychology.
 Training helps interns to identify and resolve ethical dilemmas common to clinical settings.
-Interns consult with supervisors, the Director of Training, or their clinical team for assistance with the ongoing application of ethical principles to their clinical work.
+Interns consult with supervisors, the Associate Director of Training, or their clinical team for assistance with the ongoing application of ethical principles to their clinical work.

 CAPS training staff is committed to helping interns recognize and grapple with ethical dilemmas related to their work.
-Throughout the year seminars focus on ethical issues and Indiana statutes.
-During these sessions principles and standards are carefully reviewed and applied to counseling situations.
+Throughout the year, seminars focus on ethical issues and Indiana statutes.
+During these sessions, principles and standards are carefully reviewed and applied to counseling situations.
 Supervisors review ethical principles applicable to trainees’ caseloads.
 Concerns most frequently reviewed include confidentiality and informed consent, crisis intervention, client needs, and duty to warn.

 In addition to orientation, seminars, and supervision, interns participate in multidisciplinary clinical teams where legal and ethical concerns are openly discussed.
-Group discussion of ethical and legal issues help interns to consider different perspectives and generate creative and defensible solutions to ethical dilemmas.
+Group discussion of ethical and legal issues helps interns to consider different perspectives and generate creative and defensible solutions to ethical dilemmas.

 Interns are expected to: